Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 by Diane Spicer

-This 2019 Gift Guide for hikers is brimming with options.
+This current Gift Guide for hikers is brimming with options.

 It's organized like this:

-Mix and match, dabble and discover excellent options in this gift guide for hikers.
+Mix and match, dabble and discover excellent options in this best gift guide for hikers.

 It's written by a long time trail veteran who loves to put solid tips into your hands!